ritikjain1/QsideCapstone25/README.md

 # Act-NOW: Community Health Index Project

-Welcome to the Act-NOW: Community Health Index repository!
-This project leverages data science to tackle critical social issues such as gun-related violence, opioid addiction, and truancy.
-By developing a Community Health Index, we aim to provide actionable insights to improve community well-being and foster collaboration between local communities and law enforcement.
+Welcome to the Act-NOW QSIDE student repository!
+This project leverages data science to tackle critical social issues such as the driving forces behidn chronic absenteeism.

 # About the Project